 Facebook Marketing Hacks: Virtual Events Bypass Recent Changes

-If you’re going to host a virtual Facebook event, you might as well make it count.
+How To Proceed If you’re going to host a virtual Facebook event, you might as well make it count.
 Following a few simple steps can mean the difference between a buzzworthy online party and a total flop.

 1. Invite everyone.
 It’s true you can’t invite people directly from your Facebook page, but don’t worry – there are plenty of other ways to invite guests.
 Spread the word and share the link in your email newsletters, on all your other social media channels, on your website, and even via word of mouth.
 Ask your audience to share the link with their friends, and reward them for doing so with an extra entry into a door prize drawing, or a free gift or special discount.